jones58/brutalist-map/README.md

 ### Maybe

+- filter by option, e.g. architect, area, material
+- material type: brick etc. with the designed and completed labels.
 - Add more info url to json and add to popup with js.
 - Get photos with google places api: https://developers.google.com/maps/documentation/places/web-service/place-photos.
 - Edit mapbox studio data so highlights whole building not just dot.